mikelyons/invadors/KNOWN_ISSUES.md

 - startup
   - problem with speeding up after game loads to catch up frames and then go to normal framerate
     - solution: https://gafferongames.com/post/fix_your_timestep/

+  - booting to galaxy and error on input
+    - solved - newly added state must be in error